SING THE NORTH started our Season 2 with Canadian composer Sarah Quartel‘s joyous piece The Bird’s Lullaby for SATB a capella chorus.

 We are grateful to Oxford University Press, who kindly made a special arrangement to issue a digital score of the SATB version of The Bird’s Lullaby specially for SING THE NORTH.

-We send a very special thanks to Sarah Quartel!
+We send a warm thank you to all our singers for their heartfelt singing!
+And a very special thanks to composer Sarah Quartel!

 The Bird's Lullaby is a beautiful piece for SATB a capella voices written by Canadian composer Sarah Quartel.